AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: UC12 - View a patient**
+**Use case: UC02 - Find patients by name**

 **MSS**

-1. Clinic manager chooses to view a patient.
+1. Clinic manager chooses to find patients by name.
-2. Clinic manager enters the patient index.
+2. Clinic manager enters one or more search keywords.
-3. CLInic displays information about that patient.
+3. CLInic displays list of matching patients.

    Use case ends.

 **Extensions**

 * 2a.
-The index is invalid.
+The search keywords are empty.

   * 2a1.
 CLInic shows an error message.

     Use case resumes at step 2.

+* 3a.
+No patients match the search keywords.

+  * 3a1.
+CLInic indicates that no patients match the search criteria.

+    Use case ends.

 **Use case: UC03 - View patient medicines**